 Tanara Hinschen – Bachelor of Animal Ecology

-Tanara is completing a Bachelor of Animal Ecology.
-As part of her industry placement, she worked with Queensland Parks and Wildlife Service (QPWS) on its Value Based Management Framework.
+While completing her Bachelor of Animal Ecology, Tanara undertook an industry placement, she worked with Queensland Parks and Wildlife Service & Partnerships (QPWS&P) on its Value Based Management Framework.
 This conservation management project saw Tanara undertaking values assessments, participating in planning workshops, field-based activities, and compiling and analysing data.

 Tanara assisted at planning workshops, drafted planning documents and worked through health check data which is critical to future values reporting and park management decision-making.